This is why I just reached the limits of my ability to absorb garbage.

 I forget which it was.

-But the reason the Catholic Church, the Pope supporting our amnesty, immigration, is a desire to restock, if you will.
+But the reason the Catholic Church, the Pope supporting our amnesty, immigration, is a desire to restock, if you will, the pews.

-For those of you in uh Rio Linda, that'd be the places you sit, church.
+And for those of you in Rio Linda, that'd be the places you sit, church.

-It was the Wall Street Journal, ladies and gentlemen, headline on eve of Pope Francis visits.
+It was the Wall Street Journal, ladies and gentlemen.

 And from the article, the U.S. Catholic Church expanding quickly in the South and the West, largely driven by immigrants from Latin America filling the pews in Atlanta, Houston, and in Southern California.

-Meanwhile, the church is contracting in the East and Upper Midwest, where historic Catholic strongholds like Boston, Detroit, and New York City are losing and closing parishes.
+Meanwhile, the church is contracting in the East and Upper Midwest, where historic Catholic strongholds like Boston, Detroit, and New York City are losing and closing parishes as population or attendance declines.

-Old Lion Dioceses are battling to keep their doors open, even as fast growing ones are scrambling to meet the needs of the growing faithful.
+The result, old lion dioceses are battling to keep their doors open even as fast-growing ones are scrambling to meet the needs of the growing faithful.

 Later, a New York Times article yesterday says the same thing.